dummy-ilh/MINE/ML/Linear regerssion/Shalab/Notes.md

 1.  **Ideal (Forward) Process:** The model exists in nature but is unknown.
 The pre-existing model gives rise to the data
 2.  **Regression (Backward) Process:** We collect the data first, and then we move in the **backward direction**.
-The collected data is used to determine the parameters of the unknown model
+The collected data is used to determine the parameters of the unknown model egression analysis is the statistical technique used to estimate the unknown parameters β1,β2,…,βk β
+1
+	​

+,β
+2
+	​

+,…,β
+k
+	​

+.

+The word regression literally means:

+“To move backward”

+Forward (Nature’s Process)
+Model (unknown)  →  Generates Data

+True relationship exists in nature

+We only observe the output

+Observed Data  →  Estimate Model

+    We start with data

+    Infer the parameters and structure

+This reversal is why regression is called a backward process.
 ---

 ### 5. Steps in Regression Analysis